bslew/RT32netlog/README.md

 # GENERAL

-This package implements capturing UDP datagrams and saving to mySQL database and/or other storages.
+This package implements capturing UDP datagrams, parsing, and saving to mySQL database and/or other storages.
+The package is meant to process UDP datagrams that contain data in a form of serialized dictionaries e.g.:

+key1=value1,key2=value2,...

+where values should generally be floating point values, but it can also be used with arbitrary datagram formats by employing regular expressions.

-# Suported storages:
+# Suported output backend storages:

  * mySQL
  * redis
- * files
+ * text files
+ * MLflow (planned)

-# DOWNLOAD
+# Download

 ```sh
 git clone https://github.com/bslew/RT32netlog.git
 ```

-# BUILD & INSTALL
+# Build & Install
 ```sh
 cd RT32netlog
 python3 -m venv venv